Schroedinger-Hat/ImageGoNord-pip/README.md

 A tool that can convert your rgb images to nordtheme palette.

-This repository is a CLI utility, written in python, that can convert any sort of image into a [nordtheme](https://github.com/arcticicestudio/nord) palette image.
+This repository is a python package that can convert any sort of image into a [nordtheme](https://github.com/arcticicestudio/nord) palette image.

-<br>We are planning to make also an API so it can be more user friendly.
+You can find a demo on [the website](https://ign.schrodinger-hat.it) for testing out the package.

+We build also a little API hosted on Heroku to give to anyone the change to test it out by theirself.
+You can find the documentation on the website too.

+The main repository of this whole project is [ImageGoNord](https://github.com/Schrodinger-Hat/ImageGoNord).

+### Documentation

+You can find the [documentation into this repository](https://github.com/Schrodinger-Hat/ImageGoNord-pip/tree/master/docs) and also on the website.

 <!--
 @TODO